InquilineKea/oldgithub/_posts/longevityguide.md

 title: longevity guide - how to live longer
 ---

 Many many many people before me have written longevity guides (eg the nintil longevity guide).
 There is still a chance that what I write might be higher-impact than what others have written before me.
-The reasons being (a) I seem to be more obsessed with this than most people are so this guide may be more of a persistent thing you want to keep looking up than all the other longevity guides.
+The reasons being (a) I seem to be more obsessed with this than most people are so this guide may be more of a persistent thing you want to keep looking up than all the other longevity guides, (b) I'm more willing to try *anything* than most people are, which allows for potential areas of expansion that others are unaware of.
 In terms of my precision-recall balance (compared to legit longevity guides), I am much higher on recall and somewhat lower on precision (more willing to consider experimental approaches than Jose Ricon).

 I've written a previous guide at https://www.quora.com/What-can-I-do-to-live-as-long-as-possible/answer/Alex-K-Chen .
 Other guides have been written by Mike Lustgarten (great for measuring relevant biomarkers) and Alex Pustov.